Going through a spiritual awakening is one of the most confusing, lonely, alienating, but also supremely beautiful experiences in life.

 - Decreased or increased sex drive

-- Decreased immune function (more illness) and eventually increased immune functioning
+- Decreased immune function (more illness)

 It is uncommon to experience all of these physical spiritual awakening symptoms at once (one or two is more likely).
 If you have noticed a rapid change in your health during this period, it might be due to the drastic change in your mind-body-soul connection.
 If no logical everyday reason can be found (such as prior illness, family stress, injury, relationship meltdown etc.) don’t rule out a more metaphysical explanation.